quasarframework/quasar-framework.org/source/components/input-mask.md

 ...
 ```
 ### String Mask
-If you want to have a simple mask, the directive can be called with a `string of tokens.
+If you want to have a simple mask, the directive can be called with a `string of tokens`.

 ``` html
 <!-- Template for VueModel below -->